ministryofjustice/44con-ctf-info/README.md

 * Don't attack the hosts themselves or the infra, just the web apps.
 * Be respectful to each other
 * Have fun!

+##Prizes
+* A PiDrone (raspberry pi drone self assembly kit)
+* Clarification: To win a prize you need to be at the conference